3 min read

 Our new contributor, Kayla Hollatz, tells you why you shouldn’t hire a designer to build your first or even second website.

-No. But you’ll have an increased sense of taste and a more informed opinion about what makes for great design.
+No. But you’ll have an increased sense of taste and a more informed opinion about what makes for great blog design.

 Words are the price of entry.
 Visuals make you stand out above the rest.
 You can’t afford to sacrifice either one.
 Design is a tool for growing your audience and creating great work.
 That means it’s a tool for earning a living from your blog.